sinnuthomas/sinnuthomas.github.io/index.md

 I am hosted by Prof. François Baccelli.
 Before, I was a Simons postdoctoral fellow with him at the University of Texas at Austin, Texas, USA and a postdoctoral research associate with Prof. Martin Haenggi at the University of Notre Dame, Indiana, USA.
 Prior to that, I received my PhD in electrical engineering from the Indian Institute of Technology (IIT), Kanpur, where I was advised by Prof. Adrish Banerjee.

-Sinnu Susan Thomas received the B.E.
+I received the B.E.
 (Hons.) degree in Electronics and Communication Engineering from [Rajasthan University Jaipur](https://www.uniraj.ac.in/) and the M.Tech.
-Degree in Communication Engineering from [National Institute of Technology Karnataka Surathkal](https://www.nitk.ac.in/), and the PhD degree in Electrical Engineering from Indian Institute of Technology Kanpur.
+Degree in Communication Engineering from [National Institute of Technology Karnataka Surathkal](https://www.nitk.ac.in/), and the PhD degree in Electrical Engineering from [Indian Institute of Technology Kanpur](https://iitk.ac.in/).
 Her Ph.D. thesis was entitled “Perceptual Attributes in Video Summarization”, where she worked on summarizing videos based on the human visual perspective.

-She was awarded with the Gandhian Young Technological Innovation Award 2018 and Best Thesis Award at CICT 2018.
-She was nominated for Ranjan Kumar Memorial award 2018 by IIT Kanpur and was a finalist for Falling Wall Labs, Leuven Belgium.

-She was working at Viswajyothi College of Engineering and Technology Muvattupuzha and subsequently worked as a Post Doctoral Research Associate with Department of Electrical Engineering KU Leuven Belgium in collaboration with FORD Innovation and Research Centre Germany and USA.
+She was working at [Viswajyothi College of Engineering and Technology Muvattupuzha](https://vjcet.org/#/) and subsequently worked as a Post Doctoral Research Associate with [Department of Electrical Engineering KU Leuven Belgium] (https://homes.esat.kuleuven.be/~mblaschk/) in collaboration with [FORD Innovation and Research Centre Germany](https://www.ford.de/) and USA.
 During postdoc, she worked on designing front suspension for Mac-Pherson Architecture and studied the behaviour of massive stars in space using Bayesian Optimization.

 Her interest lies in Bayesian Optimization for industrial applications, computer vision and multimedia signal processing.